learner-of-string/edubuzz-source/README.md

 #Hi, this is EduBuzz!

-Welcome to EduBuzz but my developer forgot me write me well.
+Welcome to EduBuzz.

+**This is under construction yet.
+I will update day by day.**

+At this moment, you cannot see any image file here but plane text.